 Saskatoon Child Support Lawyers Providing Legal Advice to Parents Navigating Child Support Issues

 If you are going through a divorce and you have children, you should plan to discuss important family law matters, such as child support.
-That’s because, in Canada, all children are entitled to be financially supported by their parents, so the parenting arrangements are expected to help pay for the child’s basic expenses.
-As a result, your divorce can’t proceed to the next step until you and your spouse come up with a child support agreement together.
+That’s because, in Canada, all children are entitled to be financially supported by their parents.
+As a result, your divorce typically can’t proceed to the next step until you and your spouse come up with a child support agreement together.

 Of course, it’s hard to agree on much when you’re dealing with a highly emotional legal process like divorce.
 So, if you and your spouse cannot negotiate a child support arrangement that works for both of you, it’s time to reach out to a Saskatoon child support lawyer for legal assistance.
 At Panko Collaborative Law & Mediation, we have years of experience guiding divorcing spouses toward child support agreements without going to court.
 Call our law firm today if you’re interested in getting mediation or similar services for this family law matter.